AnyChart/docs.anychart.com/Maps/Architecture.md

 <!-- TopoJSON is smaller in size but the GeoJSON is more simple, so it's up to you which option to choose.-->

 AnyChart component is able to work with files in .geojson format, so if your GeoData is in SHP format or any other, please convert it before using with AnyChart.
-You can find more about making custom geojson maps [here](../).
+You can find more about [making custom maps]().

-We've got a plenty of map types (or series), which may be applied for your data:
- - world map
- - chotoplerth map